 O-RAN has defined the functions that can be accelerated by the cloud platform based on 3GPP specifications and O-RAN deployment scenarios.
-However, the AAL API should not limit innovation of future implementations and should evolve as the specification requires.
-In this way, the API shall be extensible to accommodate future revisions of the specification.
+However, the AALI should not limit innovation of future implementations and should evolve as the specification requires.
+To that end, the AALI shall be extensible to accommodate future revisions of the specification.

 HW Independence

-An AAL profile API should be independent of the underlying HW.
+AALI should be independent of the underlying HW accelerator.

 Interrupt and Poll Mode

-The API shall allow multiple design choices for application vendors and shall not preclude a vendor from adopting an interrupt-driven design or poll-mode design or any combination of both.
-As such, the API shall support both interrupt mode, poll mode and any combination of interrupt and poll modes for the data-path application interface.
+AALI shall allow multiple design choices for application vendors and shall not preclude an application/ accelerator vendor from adopting/supporting an interrupt-driven design or poll-mode design or any combination of both.
+As such, the AALI shall support both interrupt mode, poll mode and any combination of interrupt and poll modes for the data-path application interface.

 Discovery and Configuration

-The API shall support application software to discover and configure the AAL-LPU.
-The API shall allow an application to discover what physical resources have been assigned to it from the upper layers and then to configure said resources for offload operations.
+AALI shall support application software to discover and configure AAL-LPU(s).
+AALI shall allow an application to discover what physical resources have been assigned to it from the upper layers, and then to configure said resources for offload operations.

 Multiple Device Support

-There may be scenarios where multiple AAL-LPUs (either implementing the sameAAL profile or different) are assigned to a single application, which uses one or more of these AAL-LPUs as needed.
-The AAL shall support an application using one or more AAL-LPUs at the same time, as shown in Figure 2.6
+There may be scenarios where multiple AAL-LPUs (either implementing the same or different AAL profile(s)) are assigned to a single application, which uses one or more of these AAL-LPU(s) as needed.
+The AALI shall support an application using one or more AAL-LPU(s) at the same time, as shown in Figure 2.6

 Figure 2.6.
 Logical Representation of AAL support for multiple AAL-LPUs

-AAL offload capabilities
+AALI offload capabilities

-The AAL in supporting different implementations shall support different offload architectures including look-aside, inline, and any combination of both.
+The AALI in supporting different implementations shall support different offload architectures including look-aside, inline, and any combination of both.

 Look-aside Acceleration Model

 The AALI shall support look-aside acceleration model where the host CPU invokes an accelerator for data processing and receives the result after processing is complete.
-A look-aside architecture, illustrated in Figure 2.7, allows the application to offload work to a hardware accelerator and continue to perform other work in parallel—this could be to continue to execute other software tasks in parallel or to sleep and wait for the accelerator hardware to complete.
-This model requires the AALI to support two operations, one for initiating the offload and another for retrieving the operation once complete.
+A look-aside architecture, illustrated in Figure 2.7, allows the application to offload AAL profile(s) to a HW accelerator and continue to perform other work in parallel—this could be to continue to execute other software tasks in parallel or to sleep and wait for the HW accelerator to complete.
+This model requires the AALI to support two operations, one for initiating the offload and another for retrieving the output data once complete.

 Figure 2.7.
-AAL look-aside acceleration model
+AALI look-aside acceleration model

 Inline Acceleration Model

-The AALI shall support inline acceleration model where acceleration by function and I/O-based acceleration are performed on the physical interface as the packet ingresses/egresses the platform.
+The AALI shall support inline acceleration model where the host CPU, after invoking a HW accelerator for offloading AAL profile(s), does not necessarily retrieve the post processed data.
 Figure 2.8.
-AAL inline acceleration model shows one possible implementation of an inline acceleration model.
+AALI inline acceleration model shows one possible implementation of an inline acceleration model.

 Figure 2.8.
-AAL inline acceleration model
+AALI inline acceleration model

 In Figure 2.8.
-AAL inline acceleration model, “Tx” refers to the transmission of the data from the acceleration device to an Ethernet interface, while “Rx” refers to the reception of data from the Ethernet interface to the acceleration device.
+AALI inline acceleration model, “Tx” refers to the transmission of the data from the HW accelerator to an egress port (e.g., an Ethernet interface), while “Rx” refers to the reception of data from an ingress port (e.g., an Ethernet interface) to the HW accelerator.

-While the look-aside architecture (in DL) shall support dataflow from the CPU to the accelerator and back to the CPU before being sent to the front-haul interface, the inline architecture (in DL) shall support data flow from the CPU to the accelerator and directly from the accelerator to the front-haul interface, instead of being sent back to the CPU.
+While the look-aside architecture (in DL) shall support dataflow from the CPU to the HW accelerator and back to the CPU before being sent to the egress port (e.g., front-haul interface), the inline architecture (in DL) shall support data flow from the CPU to the accelerator and directly from the accelerator to the egress port (e.g., front-haul interface), instead of being sent back to the CPU.
 The typical user plane data flows for accelerating the O-DU high-PHY functions for the look-aside and inline architectures are as follows.

 Look-aside architecture user plane dataflow